ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

   - **producer-cloud-stream**

-    - Open a terminal and navigate to `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder
+    - In a terminal, make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder

     - Export your `CloudKarafka` credentials to those environment variables
       ```